vuejs/docs/src/guide/transitions-overview.md

 We will cover all of these and more in the next two sections in this Guide.
 However, aside from these useful API offerings, it's worth mentioning that the class and style declarations we covered earlier can be used to apply animations and transitions as well, for more simple use cases.

-In this next section, we'll go over some web animation and transitions basics, for those who are just learning, as well as linking off to some good resources.
+In this next section, we'll go over some web animation and transitions basics, and link off to some resources for further exploration.
 If you're already familiar with web animation and how those principles might work with some of Vue's directives, feel free to skip this next section.
 For anyone else looking to learn a little more about web animation basics before diving in, read on.

 ## Class-based Animations & Transitions